spotlightpa/poor-richard/content/news/2021-03-31-SPLELIGIBLE01.md

 <div id="vis-map-pa-vax-providers--container"></div>
 <script src="https://pym.nprapps.org/pym.v1.min.js"></script>
 <script>new pym.Parent("vis-map-pa-vax-providers--container", "https://interactives.data.spotlightpa.org/2020/vis-map-pa-vax-providers/", {});</script>

+<i>Correction: A previous version of this story misspelled the first name of Sen. Lindsey Williams (D., Allegheny).</i>

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>